angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 additional Devotion to {U}, you will not be able to win off of the trigger.

-The main counter to this is of course to try and ensure you always leave zero cards left in your deck once the Oracle trigger will resolve.
+The main counter to this is of course to try and ensure you always leave zero cards left in your deck once the Oracle trigger resolves.
 Another way is to potentially try a *bait pile* which tries to go off in one turn but has the option to wait another.
 This can be especially useful if you are playing multiple Oracles.
 Let us take this example from the Brainstorm chapter: